FyDininno/ObsidianOnline/content/Research/UCSD Classes/NANO 119/Homework/Homework 1.md

 	1. Hire someone else.
 24. Many instructors do not care about the education of students
 	1. The university should actively be teaching ways for students to teach themselves content.
-25. Android are discriminated against simply because their text messages are displayed differently than Apple's.
+25. Android is discriminated against simply because their text messages are displayed differently than Apple's.
 	1. This is an easy anti-monopoly fix.
 Force Apple to treat text messages equally with the Linux based Android systems.
+26. My toilet gets clogged often
+	1. Flush for longer
+27. My door hinges are too loud
+	1. Add wd40
+28. My lamp light if flickering
+	1. Replace the bulb
+29. My water is tasting wierd
+	1. Replace britta filter
+30. I don't want to wake up when my alarm goes off
+	1. Have hotsauce shots bye the bed
+31. My food tastes terrible because I eat legume stew all day
+	1. Add more seasoning
+32. The quality of Cheddies is going down
+	1. Create my own cracker company and undercut them by 10 cents a box
+33.

 1-13
 1. Control over the nanoscale is governed by top-down processes, excluding DNA programming.